No. 35 Squadron RAAF: 2013–current

 On 14 January 2013, No. 35 Squadron was re-raised under the command of Wing Commander Brad Clarke as an element of No. 84 Wing.
 A skeleton organisation, the squadron was expected to expand to approximately 250 personnel by 2015, when it was scheduled to begin operating the RAAF's ten Alenia C-27J Spartan transport aircraft.
 The squadron is based at RAAF Base Richmond.
 On 21 January 2014 No. 35 Squadron was temporarily transferred from No. 84 Wing to the C-27J Transition Team.
 The squadron returned to No. 84 Wing mid 2016 once 35 Squadron was nearing Initial Operating Capability.
 The RAAF's first C-27J arrived in Australia on 25 June 2015, and No. 35 Squadron began operating the aircraft from RAAF Base Richmond.
 The squadron planned to move to RAAF Base Amberley prior to achieving full operational capability in early 2019.
 The unit reached initial operating capacity in December 2016.
 It received its tenth and final aircraft on 2 April 2018.

-In July 2021 the role of the squadron was adjusted, with it to focus on humanitarian and disaster relief tasks within Australia and nearby countries.
-An article in the Australian Defence Magazine noted that it is unclear whether the RAAF still considered the C-27s suitable for combat roles.
-The article stated that the C-27s' performance had not yet met the final operating capability criteria, with the type requiring remediation work on its missile approach and warning system, and the aircraft had a persistently low availability rate due to sustainment and supply chain problems.
+In July 2021, the RAAF changed the operational role of the C-27J from Battlefield Airlifter to Light Tactical Fixed Wing due to its missile approach warning system which had to be either upgraded or replaced.
+The RAAF was the sole operator of the C-27J in the US Joint Cargo Aircraft configuration with its self-protection system installed by L-3 Integrated Systems in the United States.
+In its reduced role the C-27J was to provide "support for humanitarian disaster relief, crisis response and regional engagements".
+In 2026, Defence announced in the 2026 National Defence Strategy that the C-27J fleet would be retired and that it would be replaced with a commercial aircraft fleet.